 (Optional for Arts Councils)

-Subgranting provides funds to local arts councils for subgranting quarterly grants to organizations and artists in their region.
+Subgranting (SUB) provides funds to local arts councils for subgranting quarterly grants to organizations and artists in their region.
 The Arts Commission does not review or fund quarterly grant applications from a county that has a subgranting arts council, except when the Commission has pre-determined that a project has a statewide impact.

 Subgranting is only available to arts councils.